hichilon/class-helper/README.md

 class-helper
 ============

-The helper library uses [moment.js](http://momentjs.com/) and other techniques to manipulates dates so that class assignments and other listings appear to be dynamically generated when infact there are provided statically.
+The helper library uses [moment.js](http://momentjs.com/) and other techniques to manipulate dates so that class assignments and other listings appear to be dynamically generated when infact they are provided statically.

 **Demos** are the best way to see this concept in practice: